resthub/resthub-js/src/documentation/templating.rst

 Templating
 ==========

-We'll see what we can do with thoses templates.
+We'll see what we can do with those templates.
-Client side templating capabilities based on `jQuery Tmpl <http://api.jquery.com/jquery.tmpl/>`_
+Client side templating capabilities are based on `jQuery Tmpl <http://api.jquery.com/jquery.tmpl/>`_

-Template are HTML fragment.
+Templates are HTML fragments.
 You must not provide a full HTML file, with a <html>, <header> or <body> tag.
-All you need is to provide a single root element (a div for exemple):
+All you need is to provide a single root element (a div for example):

 .. code-block:: html